Sesame Seeds are well known throughout North America for their great flavor and aesthetically pleasing topping to many of our favorite breads.

 The tiny seeds grow in a pod found on the flowering plant Sesamum indicum and are full of healthy nutrients like protein, iron, zinc, magnesium, copper, calcium, vitamin E, manganese and fiber.

-In addition to their tastiness, sesame seeds pack a variety of health benefits.
+In addition to their tastiness, sesame seeds open the door to a variety of health benefits.

-For every ounce, sesame seeds have 4.7 grams of protein, which is great news for vegetarians that want to keep up their protein intake.
-Many vegan dishes include sesame for this reason.
+For every ounce, sesame seeds have 4.7 grams of protein, which is great news for vegetarians and vegans that want to eat plant based high protein food.
+Many vegan dishes include sesame tahini for this reason.
+Sesame tahini paste is easier to digest than whole sesame seeds.

 In a Taiwanese study in 2006, postmenopausal women who took 2 oz of sesame powder per day for 5 weeks had a 10% reduction in bad cholesterol.
 In another study, white seeds were used at 1.5 oz per day for 60 days and it was concluded that sesame seeds are successful in lowering cholesterol levels.